 Buying a 2008 Honda Odyssey, and saving $9000 off of MSRP.

-Dont be scared to walk away!! they need your bussiness!!
+Dont be scared to walk away!!
+They need your business!!

-i would recomend yellowhead honda to all my friend.
+I would recommend yellowhead honda to all my friend.

 helal from edmonton, AB